 What does speech & swallowing rehabilitation involve?

-Our Speech-Language Therapists evaluate the specific needs of each patient and select a technique or a combination of techniques to serve the individual’s needs.
+Our speech-language pathologists will evaluate the specific needs of the patient and select a technique or a combination of techniques to serve the individual’s needs.
 Techniques can include, but are not limited to the following: